By Marcin Wojtyczka

 Prevention:

 Almost everything on board a yacht relies on the rig, and yet, often, it is not given the attention it deserves.
-Any rigging is only as strong as its weakest link and, for sailors, a broken mast is probably the worst thing that can happen.
-Nevertheless, the rigging is often neglected because of time pressure and lack of technical knowledge.
+Most rigging failures can be prevented by a careful inspection before passage and replacing rigging after five years or so of hard offshore use.
+The rigging is often neglected because of time pressure and lack of technical knowledge.
 The most common rig failure has been documented by Pantaenius.

 - Inspect rig periodically (also underway) for damage and defects: yacht inspection checklist.
 It also makes sense to have a rig check carried out by a trusted rigger on a regular basis as well.
 Their trained eyes can detect potential faults or areas that could fail at an early stage